 What’s the Difference Between Amateur & Non-Professional Sports Betting and Pro Sports Betting?

-When it comes to the betting itself, there is no real difference between betting on elite professional sports like cricket and golf, compared with amateur sport.
+When it comes to the betting itself, there is no real difference between betting on golf and other elite professional sports compared with amateur sport.
 The markets are the same, they mean the same, and the way you bet on them are the same.